wordofwarning/wordofwarning.org/current/2025-worksahead/index.md

 ***Failure To Thrive* by Martha Pailing**

-*"Touch is the first sensory system to develop in the foetus."*

-What does it mean to be held, to be nurtured, to be known?<br>Part-story, part-discovery, part-surrender: an investigation into touch and regression.<br>
+*"Touch is the first sensory system to develop in the foetus."*<br>What does it mean to be held, to be nurtured, to be known?

-This work unpacks the strange contradiction of being a fully grown adult who is still learning how to 'thrive'.
+Part-story, part-discovery, part-surrender: an investigation into touch and regression.<br>This work unpacks the strange contradiction of being a fully grown adult who is still learning how to 'thrive'.

 Martha is a northern-born spoken word and performance artist.